 fairy_isle7

-4 Comments on “Fairy Isles in the Fields—An Exploration in Spirit Dowsing”
+4 responses to “Fairy Isles in the Fields—An Exploration in Spirit Dowsing”

 1. Hello George, I am a friend of David Yarrow.
 He just mentioned your website and I am thrilled to see your article on Fairy Isles.
 I know many of these spots and will now tune into them.